scott5Tots/react-starter-app/README.md

 - Express: A fast, unopinionated, and minimalist web framework for Node.js.
 ## Prerequisites
 Students are expeceted to have followed the node.js starter app [repo](https://github.com/osu-cs340-ecampus/nodejs-starter-app/tree/main).
+Students should have experience with the following:
+- Routes
+- Models
+- Controllers
 ## Contributions
 This project was brought to fruition thanks to the collaborative efforts of Group 27, comprising Michael, Elaine, from OSU and Nicole from Immaculata University.
 ## Terminal Application